foundry-rs/starknet-foundry/docs/src/appendix/cheatcodes/replace_bytecode.md

 > `fn replace_bytecode(contract: ContractAddress, new_class: ClassHash)`

 Replaces class for given contract address.
-The `new_class` hash has to be declared (in order for the replacement class to execute the code).
+The `new_class` hash has to be declared in order for the replacement class to execute the code when interacting with the contract.